TGGamer1/Dots/README.md

 - Scripts are to be run one at a time through bootstrap.sh.
 If the user wishes he may run them manually.

-- The `home/shellconf/alias` file should be edited according to the user's liking, containging only `alias` as it is sourced by `bash`, `zsh` and `fish` which use different syntax for functions.
+- The `home/shellconf/alias` file should be edited according to the user's liking, containing only `alias` definitions as it is sourced by `bash`, `zsh` and `fish` which use different syntax for functions.

 - Oh-My-Zsh should be installed by the user prior to running `setup_shell.sh`.